omniflare/shell_rust/README.md

-add piping operator
+add piping operator  -- done
-fix the redirection of output
-add the AUTOCOMPLETE FUNCTION
+fix the redirection of output -- done add the AUTOCOMPLETE FUNCTION add the Arrow function up and down to move through history of commands
-add the JOB CONTROL